Quarkal-AI/simpliml/README.md

   - Real-time monitoring and logging views.
   - Integration with backend APIs for seamless data interaction.

-Follow the [README.md](/frontend/README.md) in the `frontend` directory for detailed setup instructions from source.
+Follow the [README.md](/frontend/README.md) in the `frontend` directory for detailed setup instructions from the source.

 ### ⚙️ Inference Gateway

 The inference gateway is responsible for managing inference requests, providing a scalable and efficient way to handle model predictions.
-Built in pure TypeScript, it ensures high performance and reliability.
+Built-in pure TypeScript, it ensures high performance and reliability.

 - **Directory**: `inference-gateway`
 - **Main Features**: